 Is it Reversible?

 There is presently no remedy for noise-induced hearing loss (though scientists are hard at work on it).
 Some of the damage in your ear may be caused by swelling so you need to see a doctor if you’ve been exposed to sudden loud noise.
 If you could reduce the swelling you might be capable of reducing some long term damage.
 Waves of sound are transmitted to the brain by the little hair cells in the ear.
 If noise damages or destroys them, they won’t regenerate.
 Meaning that your ability to hear will be permanently affected.
-Safeguarding your ears, then, should be top priority, and consulting a specialist if you’re currently having hearing issues.
+Safeguarding your ears, then, should be top priority if you’re currently having hearing issues.

 Research to Tackle The Issue